How to self-edit your novel and get your manuscript on the road to publlication.

 Ending early and arriving late is a very good rule to remember when checking your chapter constructions.
 Are you getting in as close as possible to the dramatic action?
 Are you leaving as soon as possible thereafter?
 And do note that ‘dramatic action’ means anything at all which increases the story pressure in the mind of the reader.
 Fiona’s final question blips that pressure up a notch (what is she asking, what does she want?), so the best place to finish the scene is right there, with the reader mid-blip.

 Since this is a long post already, that’s probably the place to leave it.
 But don’t feel you have to struggle alone with your novel.
+Why not have a look through our advice pages on successful writing techniques and how to plot a novel for some more inspiration.

 If you want more help – we have it!
 We run a comprehensive self-editing course, one of the very best things we do.
 Did you know that one sixth of all students who have taken that course have gone on to get published?
 That’s an awesome stat, made more awesome by the fact that entry to the course is totally non-selective.